allpix-squared/allpix-squared/src/modules/PixESLWriter/README.md

 * `file_name`: Name of the output file.
 The file will automatically placed in a subdirectory for this detector and appended with the `.apx` file extension.
-* `BX_period` : Optional, bunch cross period.
-Cyclic duration to reproduce ina simple way a bunch cross behavior.
+* `mean_hit_rate`: Mean hit rate, used to calculate the timestamps.
+Values should be provided with units, e.g. `0.1 /ns/mm/mm`, which corresponds to 1 MHz per square millimeter.
-* `mean_hit_rate` : Mean hit rate, used to calculate the timestamps.
+* `bx_period`: Optional bunch cross period.
+Cyclic duration to reproduce in a simple way a bunch cross behavior.
+If this option is provided, an additional property called `bx_id` is added to the output file, which contains the respective bunch crossing ID of the hit object.
+If not specified, the property is not written to file.

 ## Usage

-The following snippet enables this module to write data into a file named "test.apx""
+The following snippet enables this module to write data into a file named `test.apx`

 ```ini
 [PixESLWriter]